lfourky/last-docker-tag/README.md

 LDT retrieves the latest tag, out of list of tags, retrieved from a custom docker repository, while matching the tag by prefix / regex.

+It assumes you're using SemVer as your versioning strategy, or at least that your versions are numbers or are prefixed with a custom string, but still end in numbers that are sortable.

 For example, let's say you have a custom docker repository running on `192.168.0.100:5000`, and that you have an image `lfourky/awesomeImage` in there.
 If you make a GET request to `192.168.0.100:5000/v2/lfourky/awesomeImage/tags/list`, you'll get the following response:
 ```sh